jmrolsson/EoverPAnalysis/docs/index.rst

 EoverP documentation
 ====================

-Welcome to the documentation for the <a href="https://github.com/UCATLAS/xAODAnaHelpers>xAODAnaHelpers</a> based RootCore package <a href="https://github.com/jolsson/EoverP">EoverP</a>.
+Welcome to the documentation for the `xAODAnaHelpers role <https://github.com/UCATLAS/xAODAnaHelpers>`_ based RootCore package `EoverP <https://github.com/jolsson/EoverP">`_.

 This documentation will be updated soon!